-Tickets for the 75-minute downtown trolley tour may be purchased online up until one hour before each tour time.
-Tickets also are on sale at the Fredericksburg Visitor Center, located at 706 Caroline Street, Fredericksburg, Virginia.
-The trolley departs from the Fredericksburg Visitor Center.
+Tickets for the 75-minute downtown trolley tour may be purchased online up to one hour before each tour time.
+Tickets also are on sale through the Fredericksburg Visitor Center until tour time.
+Board the trolley in front of the new location for the Fredericksburg Visitor Center at 601 Caroline Street.

 NOTE: Some tours are blocked out for private groups.